In the workplace, soft skills are often more important than your knowledge

 - Always be present and learn how to listen instead of talk.

-- Observe body language, voice, and facial expression to understand how people feel.
+- Observe body language, voice, and facial expressions to understand how people feel.

 - Accept that people from different cultures or backgrounds might have various habits, thinking patterns, or needs.